SenseNet/sn-client/packages/sn-control-mapper/README.md

 [![License](https://img.shields.io/github/license/SenseNet/sn-client-js.svg?style=flat)](https://github.com/sn-control-mapper/LICENSE.txt)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg?style=flat)](http://commitizen.github.io/cz-cli/)

-This NPM package contains a control mapping tool for sensenet ECM.
-This can be used for specifying relations between sensenet ECM schemas and specified UI controls at content and field level and can be used for automatized form generation.
+This NPM package contains a control mapping tool for sensenet.
+This can be used for specifying relations between sensenet schemas and specified UI controls at content and field level and can be used for automatized form generation.

 ## Installation